 For more detailed walkthroughs on how to get starting with Batch, 5-minute Quickstarts take you through the process in several languages, and it also shows you how to use the Azure portal.

 Azure Batch has a scheduler built in so scheduling of each run can be defined in the portal or through APIs.
 The Batch job scheduler can define multiple schedules to fire multiple jobs.
 Each job has its own properties such as what to do when the job starts and ends.
 Job schedules can be set on recurring intervals or for a one-time run.

 Many bank grid computing systems already have their own scheduling service.
 There may be no immediate need to move my scheduler to Azure.
-This can work seamlessly because Azure Batch may be invoked manually or through an SDK, allowing scheduling to still occur on-premises and workloads to be processed in Azure.
+This can work seamlessly because Azure Batch can be invoked manually or through an SDK.
+This ability allows scheduling to still occur on-premises, and it allows workloads to be processed in Azure.

-Batch processing can happen on a predetermined schedule or on demand, but in either case there is no need to keep compute node VMs alive when they aren’t being used.
-When using hundreds, if not thousands, of VM compute nodes, significant cost savings can be realized by de-provisioning the servers when they are done running their queued tasks.
+Batch processing can happen on a predetermined schedule or on demand.
+In either case, there's no need to keep compute node VMs alive when they aren’t being used.
+When using hundreds, if not thousands, of VM compute nodes, significant cost savings can be realized, by de-provisioning the servers when they're done running their queued tasks.

 Compute node applications

 Compute nodes need an application to run when a task is invoked.
 These applications are written by the business to perform the processing jobs when installed on the workers.
 In risk grid computing for banking scenarios, this application often takes on the job of transforming data into formats especially suited for downstream analytics or other processing.

 When providing the application to the pool for distribution to compute nodes, it's uploaded in an application package.
 An application package may be another version of a previously uploaded application package.
 More than one application package can be installed to one compute node.
 The job contains the applications packages to load onto the worker machines.